Lyuminarskiy/c/practice/lesson07.md

 <hr>
 </details>

+Demonstrate at least three examples of using it in the `main()` function.

 ## 2. Searching for a value

 > Here is an example how to pass an array as an argument of a function: